curv3d/curv/README.rst

 Hardware Requirements
 =====================
-Two platforms are currently supported: Ubuntu 16.04 and macOS.
-Windows support is planned.
+Two platforms are currently supported: Linux and macOS.
+I currently test on Ubuntu LTS and macos 10.11.
+Windows support is planned but not scheduled.

-Currently, Curv runs on just about any GPU.
+Curv requires direct access to a GPU made by Intel, AMD or Nvidia, using the vendor supplied GPU driver.
+* On Linux, the Mesa open source GPU driver is currently too buggy (as of August 2018).
+You need to use the closed source vendor supplied GPU driver instead.
+For AMD GPUs, this means you need the AMDGPU-PRO driver, which is only officially supported on Ubuntu LTS, Red Hat and SUSE.
+There seem to be fewer problems using Intel integrated graphics and Nvidia GPUs.
+* If Curv is invoked remotely via vncviewer, then it might not have direct access to GPU hardware.
+* If Curv is run inside a VM, then it might not have direct access to the GPU.
+  You need to do extra work to ensure that the VM is GPU accelerated.

+..
   In the future, the geometry engine will be rewritten for scaleability and performance.
 I anticipate you will then need a GPU that supports one of the following standards: OpenGL 4.3, macOS Metal, DX12 or Vulkan.
   For laptops, the cutoff will be somewhere between 2012 and 2013 as the year of manufacture.